EARodriguezM/thermo-register/Readme.md

 * Change OLED library.
 Now display work without RAM consumption.
 * Fixed SPI communication interruption caused by MAX6675s.
 * micro-SD module to the system works.

-For installation tutorials, please refer to:

-> [Name for the link](link) other reference normal: link2
->

 **Updated on 0.0.1:**